nscherf/Machine-learning-lectures/slides-final.md

 ### Representable $\neq$ learnable

-- "Multilayer Perceptron is a universal function approximatior".
+- "Multilayer Perceptron is a universal function approximator".
-- Just because a function can be represented it doesn't mean it can be learned.
+- Just because a function can be represented it doesn't mean it can be learned in practice.
-- Some models are exponentially more compact:
+- Some models are exponentially more compact/ efficient:
-	- Deep Learning.
+	- Deep Learning,
+	- Capsule Networks.

 ---